Hom-unitality and hom-associative structures: Hom-unities in one-sided unital algebras

 Rewriting \ref{item:ACL2} in terms of left and right multiplication operators yields \ref{item:ACL2RR}:

 Properties \ref{item:ACL3RR} and \ref{item:ACL4RR} are obtained by rewriting \ref{item:ACL2RR} using left and right multiplication operators:

-By grouping terms, we can read this equality in different ways, namely $R_{1_l}\circ L_a=L_a\circ R_{1_l}$ (Property \ref{item:ACL3RR}) and $R_{a1_l}=R_{a1_l}\circ R_{1_l}=L_a\circ R_{1_l}$ (Property \ref{item:ACL4RR}). \end{proof} \begin{remark} All these properties can be stated in terms of elements instead of multiplication operators, which yields an array of product relations.
+By grouping terms, we can read this equality in different ways, namely $R_{1_l}\circ L_a=L_a\circ R_{1_l}$ (Property \ref{item:ACL3RR}) and $R_{a1_l}=R_{a1_l}\circ R_{1_l}=L_a\circ R_{1_l}$ (Property \ref{item:ACL4RR}). \end{proof} \begin{remark} All these properties can be stated in terms of elements instead of multiplication operators, yielding an array of product relations.
 We are particularly interested in \textnormal{\ref{item:ACL3RR}}, which reads $[a,x,1_l]_{\mathrm{as}}=0$ for all $x\in A$. \end{remark}